DylanToscano/DylanToscano/README.md

 Hi, I’m Dylan Toscano, a Software Developer and Pilot from Argentina, living in Dubai.
 I started coding in Lua when I was 13 years old, and since then programming has been one of the hobbies I have a burning passion for.
 I have a Technical Highschool diploma as a Software Technician.
-In my past I've done my fair share of Lua commissions, but I'm not professionaly employed in IT at the moment...
+In my past I've done my fair share of Lua commissions, yet I'm not professionaly employed in IT at the moment...
 But I'd love to!

 Currently embarking in coding proyects for fun.
 I love programming💻❤️